 In 2021 Hamilton’s debut novel, Lady Be Good, received a Kirkus Star and was selected as a Kirkus Best Book of the Year, as well as a Booklife by Publishers’ Weekly Editors Pick.
-In addition, she was honored with several book awards: winner of the IBPA Benjamin Franklin Award for Historical Fiction; winner of the 2021 National Indie Excellence Award; winner of the 2021 Royal Dragonfly Book Award in the Fiction and Historical Fiction categories; National Indie Excellence Awards Silver Medal; Readers’ Favorite International Book Awards Silver Medal; American Fiction Awards award-winning finalist; and IAN Book of the Year Award finalist for Women’s Fiction.
+In addition, she has been honored with several book awards: winner of the IBPA Benjamin Franklin Award for Historical Fiction; winner of the 2021 National Indie Excellence Award; winner of the 2021 Royal Dragonfly Book Award in the Fiction and Historical Fiction categories; National Indie Excellence Awards Silver Medal; Readers’ Favorite International Book Awards Silver Medal; Eric Hoffer Award; American Fiction Awards award-winning finalist; IAN Book of the Year Award finalist for Women’s Fiction; and an Eric Hoffer Award.
 Lady Be Good is a finalist for the Mark Twain Book Award for Humor and Satire and the Goethe Book Award for Historical Fiction.
 An International Pulpwood Queens Book Club selection.

 Selected as one of the top 5 books with unusually affecting female characters. — Literary Hub